-My lab studies how ion channels regulate membrane excitability and information coding in the brain and in muscles.
-In my lab, we combine the genetic manipulation of ion channels with electrophysiology and in vivo physiology.
-Our goal is to understand how variation in the biophysical properties of ion channels, such as from genetic mutations, controls brain function and physiology in animal models and humans.
+We study how ion channels regulate information coding in dynamic systems.
+In my lab, we combine the genetic manipulation of ion channels with electrophysiology and in vivo brain and muscle physiology.
+Our goal is to understand the ion channel biophysics behind neuromuscular function in animal models and humans.

-Our current studies focus on a unique potassium channel, BK (Big K+), the large conductance voltage and Ca2+-activated K+ channel.
+Our lab studies focus on the BK (Big K+) large conductance voltage and Ca2+-activated K+ channel.
 The BK channel pore-forming alpha subunit is encoded by a single gene (KCNMA1 in humans, or Slo/Slowpoke in mouse and flies, respectively).
 Like other Kv family members, BK channels are comprised of a tetramer of alpha subunits, modulatory beta (β1-4) and gamma subunits (ɣ1-4 or LRRC26, 52, 55, and 38), and are closely localized with intracellular Ca2+ sources such as voltage-gated Ca2+ channels and RyRs.

-In people, mutations in KCNMA1, the gene that encodes the pore-forming subunit of the BK channel, have been linked to seizures, paroxysmal dyskinesia, and other types of neuromuscular and neurological dysfunction.
+KCNMA1-linked channelopathy is a rare new neurological disorder with less than 70 documented cases at present.
+Mutations in KCNMA1, the gene that encodes the pore-forming subunit of the BK channel, have been linked to seizures, paroxysmal dyskinesia, and other types of neuromuscular and neurological dysfunction.
 We are studying how human genetic variation (pathological mutations and single nucleotide polymorphisms) influence neuronal firing patterns and brain and motor function.
-Our first priority is to understand how clinical symptoms are produced by the changes in BK channel activity associated with patient mutations.
-Find out more about this new, very rare KCNMA1-linked channelopathy here.
+Our goal is to understand how clinical symptoms are produced by the changes in BK channel activity associated with patient mutations.
+Patients and families can find out more about KCNMA1-linked channelopathy here.

 BK Channels in Cardiovascular Function

 BK channels are directly implicated in cardiovascular function through their regulation of vascular tone.
-However, a role for BK channels in the heart itself has been mostly discounted based on the weak relative expression.
-We recently found that several selective blockers of BK channels caused a counter-intuitive decrease in heart rate (bradycardia).
+However, a role for BK channels in the heart itself had been mostly discounted based on the weak relative expression.
+We discovered that several selective blockers of BK channels caused a counter-intuitive decrease in heart rate (bradycardia).
 BK antagonist-induced bradycardia was not observed in mice lacking BK channels (Kcnma1–/–), supporting a role for the channels in controlling heart rate and the confirming specificity of this effect.
-The aims of this project are to determine the mechanism and integrated contribution of BK channels in the vasculature, neurons, and the heart itself to cardiovascular function.[/expand]

 Novel Roles for BK Channels

-BK channels are widely, but specifically, expressed in both excitable and non-excitable tissues.
+BK channels are widely, but specifically, expressed in both excitable (brain and muscle) and non-excitable tissues (kidney and bone).
 Overall, less is known about their roles in non-excitable cell types or intact physiological systems.
 Unlike the voltage-gated K+ channel family, there is only one gene that encodes the BK channel, and Kcnma1–/– mice display a surprising number of phenotypes at the cellular and systems levels.
 This lack of redundancy has enabled us to use the BK channel deletion mouse as a selective mechanism for perturbing signaling in a variety of pathways.
-To identify new systems in which BK channels play dominant roles, we are conducting phenotypic screens in Kcnma1–/– mice with global and tissue-specific conditional deletions of the BK channel.
+We made several transgenic mouse lines (Kcnma1–/–, Tg-BKR207Q, and Kcnma1flox-tdTomato) for studies that will identify new systems in which BK channels play dominant roles.

 Imaging Circadian Rhythms in Intracellular Signaling in the Brain’s Clock Circuit

-To understand how the time-of-day code is communicated from the brain’s clock to the body, we are developing new Brain Initiative-funded tools to track circadian rhythms in neural activity and intracellular signaling.
+To understand how the time-of-day code is communicated from the brain’s clock to the body, we created new Brain Initiative-funded tools to track circadian rhythms in neural activity and intracellular signaling.
 Measuring the temporal and spatial dynamics across key signaling pathways requires coordinated observation of multiple networks within individual cells and multiple neurons within intact circuits.
-In collaboration with Megan Rizzo and Tom Blanpied at UMB SOM, we are developing novel methodology for simultaneous optical imaging of multiple quantitative FRET biosensors within single neurons and circuits (Brain Initiative-Funded).
-My lab is working to validate the limits of temporal resolution, using these new FRET sensors to track the rhythmic fluctuations in membrane and intracellular signaling.
-These studies will provide an unprecedented window into the activity levels and phase relationships for intracellular circadian signaling hubs.
+In collaboration with Megan Rizzo, we developed novel methodology for simultaneous optical imaging of multiple quantitative FRET biosensors within single neurons and circuits.
+We used these new FRET sensors to track the rhythmic fluctuations in membrane and intracellular signaling.

-The lab is supported by grants from The National Heart, Lung, and Blood Institute, The National Institute of Diabetes and Digestive and Kidney Diseases, The National Science Foundation, The American Heart Association, and The S&R Foundation Ryuji Ueno Award for Ion Channels or Barrier Function Research (The American Physiological Society).
+The lab is supported by grants from The National Heart, Lung, and Blood Institute, The Brain Initiative, The National Institute of Diabetes and Digestive and Kidney Diseases, The National Science Foundation, The American Heart Association, and The S&R Foundation Ryuji Ueno Award for Ion Channels Research (The American Physiological Society).
 Interested in supporting our research directly?
 Click here.